Roosevelt High School, Honolulu, HI

 If you are a RHS'69 alumni, please click the Mailing List link at the top of this page to update your contact information.

-NEW BLOG 8/13: In an isolated location in a deep gulch on the dusty, dry plains near Ewa, an internment camp was constructed on 160 acres of partched land to hold Japanese-American internees during World War II.
+OLDER BLOG 8/13: In an isolated location in a deep gulch on the dusty, dry plains near Ewa, an internment camp was constructed on 160 acres of partched land to hold Japanese-American internees during World War II.
 It has been called Hawaii's secret shame.

 Members of the combined class of '69 took a rare tour of the Honouliuli Internment Camp and John Takara takes us with them, here.